kwaldenphd/tidy-data-r-intro/README.md

 - [Additional Questions](#additional-questions)
 - [Lab Notebook Questions](#lab-notebook-questions)

+[Click here](https://raw.githubusercontent.com/kwaldenphd/tidy-data-r-intro/main/tidy-data-r-intro-markdown.Rmd) and select the "Save As" option to download this lab as an RMarkdown file.

 # Overview

 1. Hadley Wickham's 2014 article in the *Journal of Statistical Software* outlines the foundations and principles of tidy data.